-In May 2021, Royal Mail began a month-long trial whereby an autonomous drone was used to deliver parcels from the UK mainland to the Scilly Isles at St Marys.
-A smaller drone, able to take off and land vertically, was then used to fly parcels between the islands for delivery to their final recipients.
+In May 2021, Royal Mail began a month-long trial using an autonomous drone to deliver parcels from the UK mainland to the Scilly Isles at St Marys.
+A smaller drone, able to take off and land vertically, was then used to fly parcels between the islands to their final recipients.

-The trial focussed on PPE and Covid-19 test kits from the mainland, but the drones also carried other parcels including online orders from retailers when possible.
-The success of the trial may encourage Royal Mail to consider introducing the technology across the postal network to help- support deliveries to more remote parts of the country.
+The trial focussed on PPE and Covid-19 test kits from the mainland but the drones also carried other parcels, including online orders from retailers when possible.
+The success of the trial may encourage Royal Mail to consider introducing the technology across the postal network to help support deliveries to more remote parts of the country.
 The trial was funded by central government and involved a consortium of the University of Southampton and several drone operators.

-We have identified 23 types of rural place in the South West; when considering relative levels of affluence of those places, a total of 40 different place types have been identified.
-Appendix A presents the 40 types once affluence has been considered and shows the number of settlements/areas and populations separately for the Peninsula Transport and Western Gateway areas.
-We have identified inland rural towns, villages and larger hamlets, the equivalent places on coasts, estuaries and islands, and have also identified those that are remote in nature, further from major urban centres.
+We have identified 23 types of rural place in the South West.
+When considering relative levels of affluence of those places, a total of 40 different place types have been identified.
+We have identified inland rural towns, villages and larger hamlets, the equivalent places on coasts, estuaries and islands, and have also identified those that are remote in nature, being further from major urban centres.
 These account for over 800 of the nearly 1,000 settlements in the South West.

-Additionally, we have identified locations that are outside of significant settlements, our smaller hamlets and individual buildings.
-There is diversity in these places too, ranging from those immediately next to urban areas, benefiting from greater connectivity and accessibility to services in those major towns and cities, to those in the most remote spots which are very much less connected and suffer from significantly lower levels of accessibility.
+Additionally, we have identified locations that are outside of significant settlements, namely smaller hamlets and individual buildings.
+There is also diversity within these locations, ranging from those immediately next to urban areas, which benefit from greater connectivity and accessibility to services in those major towns and cities, to those in the most remote spots which are very much less connected and suffer from significantly lower levels of accessibility.

 This variation in rural places and populations means that mobility solutions need to be planned for these differences in scale and locations.
-What might work in a rural town close to one of our major urban centres might not work in a small remote coastal hamlet, many miles from the nearest rural town, which in turn is many more miles from an urban area.
+What might work in a rural town close to one of our major urban centres might not work in a small remote coastal hamlet, many miles from the nearest rural town which, in turn, is many more miles from an urban area.
 This complexity and diversity of place is only partly seen in our urban areas and they lack some of the combinations of challenges that many of our rural places face, including those that face the multiple challenges of being rural, remote and coastal.